microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

-# Integrating Azure Pipelines, GitHub, and Azure Boards
+# Integrating Azure DevOps, Microsoft Teams and GitHub

 ## Overview

 GitHub hosts over 100 million repositories containing applications of all shapes and sizes.
 But GitHub is just a start—those applications still need to get built, released, and managed to reach their full potential.
 Azure Pipelines enables you to continuously build, test, and deploy to any platform or cloud.
 It has cloud-hosted agents for Linux, macOS, and Windows; powerful workflows with native container support; and flexible deployments to Kubernetes, VMs, and serverless environments.
 Azure Pipelines provides unlimited CI/CD minutes and 10 parallel jobs to every GitHub open source project for free.
 All open source projects run on the same infrastructure that our paying customers use.
 That means you'll have the same fast performance and high quality of service.
-Many of the top open source projects are already using Azure Pipelines for CI/CD, such as Atom, CPython, Pipenv, Tox, Visual Studio Code, and TypeScript---and the list is growing every day.
+Many of the top open source projects are already using Azure Pipelines for CI/CD, such as Atom, CPython, Pipenv, Tox, Visual Studio Code, and TypeScript with the list that is growing every day.

 In addition to Azure Pipelines, GitHub users can also benefit from Azure Boards, a set of features that enable you to plan, track, and discuss work across your teams using Kanban boards, backlogs, team dashboards, and custom reporting.
 You can link GitHub activities from Azure Boards by mentioning them in commits and pull requests, and even automate the state transition of linked work items when pull requests are approved.
 In this demo, you'll see how easy it is to set up Azure Pipelines and Azure Boards with your GitHub projects and how you can start seeing benefits immediately.